 It connects you with your body

 One of the immediate benefits of yin yoga is how it inevitably causes you to really notice your body.
 More than that, in slowing everything down, the practice teaches you how to listen to your body.
 With each practice you will notice tiny shifts in your flexibility, strength and state.
-This heightens your sensitivity to your body, in everyday life – plus, it causes an appreciation and reconnection to your the body, which also tends to trickle into other areas of your life.
-You’ll feel more inclined to love and respect your body after a long practice of feeling gratitude for it!
+This heightens your sensitivity to your body, in everyday life – plus, it causes an appreciation and reconnection to your body, which also tends to trickle into other areas of your life.
+You’ll certainly feel more inclined to love and respect your body after a long practice of feeling gratitude for it!

 It’s a form of meditation